 About Brenton Elmore:

-Design Principal in IBM’s Watson cognitive computing business unit as well as the Watson UX Research Guild lead, responsible for injecting UX research methods across the Watson design organization.
+Previously, a Design Principal in IBM’s Watson cognitive computing business unit.
+Also the Watson UX Research Guild lead, responsible for injecting UX research methods across the Watson design organization.
 Lead initiatives to deliver four AI solutions to market.
-Elmore moved to Denver in 2016 as the Director of User Experience (UX) at ThinkTank.
+Elmore moved to Denver in 2016.
+Elmore is currently the Design Director at EchoUser.
 Design Empathy for people is his passion.
 He helps teams create shared understandings of users, workflows, and pain points through ethnographic field research and analysis and then guide teams to use human-centered innovation and AI technologies to deliver engaging solutions.

 1755 Blake Street, Suite 300